 Arklow

-I took a look at the area north of the harbour that looks good on paper but the tide runs strong through it and there are a lot of pot buoys.
+I took a look at the area south of the harbour that looks good on paper but the tide runs strong through it and there are a lot of pot buoys.
 No pics as the light had gone by the time I reached there in 2024.

 Vodaphone and O2 fine